Miniato-Office/awesome-chrome-extensions/README.md

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/Miniato-Office/awesome-chrome-extensions/blob/master/CONTRIBUTING.md) first.

-I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/Miniato-Office/awesome-chrome-extensions/pulls) by adding :+1: to them.
+We will keep some pull requests open if we are not sure whether those libraries are awesome, you could [vote for them](https://github.com/Miniato-Office/awesome-chrome-extensions/pulls) by adding :+1: to them.
 Pull requests will be merged when their votes reach **5**.

 ## License